 To help students achieve their career aspirations, the Organizational Behavior Department makes available a number of opportunities for learning from, and teaching, others, outside of our classes.

-The weekly OB Department Seminar presents a forum for exploring and sharing research in varied subfields and sustains a community around continual intellectual growth.
+The PhD Seminar presents a forum for exploring and sharing research in varied subfields and sustains a community around continual intellectual growth.
 The meetings also provide a chance for first- and second-year students to discover their research interests, develop their guiding questions, and strike up creative partnerships.
 Attendees extend tangible support to these students as they complete their first- and second-year deliverables.

 Providing a further avenue for professional development are the Emotional Intelligence and Appreciative Inquiry Certificate Programs offered through Weatherhead’s Executive Education program.
 Doctoral students are asked to complete these certificates as a part of their curriculum.
 Moreover, those who wish to pursue their interest in executive coaching may complete Hay Group’s Emotional and Social Competence Inventory (ESCI) Certification program, also offered through Executive Education.